 - Class C Felony — 3 to 10 years in prison

-Misdemeanor Offenses and Penalties in West Plains, MO
+Misdemeanor Classifications and Penalties in West Plains, MO

 - Class C Misdemeanor — Up to 15 days in jail and fines up to $700

-Why Combs Waterkotte Is the Right Criminal Defense Firm for You in West Plains, MO
+Why Hire Combs Waterkotte as Your Criminal Defense Lawyer in West Plains, MO?

-- Client-Focused Representation: We’re available 24/7 in West Plains, MO and beyond, and we take the time to understand your priorities, answer your questions, and keep you informed at every stage.
-You are never just another case file—you are our focus.
+- Client-Centered Representation: We’re available 24/7 for our clients in West Plains, MO.
+Our attorneys take the time to listen, answer your questions, and guide you through every stage of the process.
+You’re not just a case number—you’re our priority.

 State charges usually involve violations of Missouri laws and are handled by local prosecutors.
 Federal charges involve the U.S. government and typically include more serious crimes, like large-scale drug trafficking or fraud.
 Federal cases carry harsher penalties and require an attorney with specific federal court experience, like the team at Combs Waterkotte.